ceph/ceph/doc/radosgw/s3select.rst

     | **S3select** has a definite set of functionalities that should be implemented (if we wish to stay compliant with AWS), currently only a portion of it is implemented.

     | The implemented software architecture supports basic arithmetic expressions, logical and compare expressions, including nested function calls and casting operators, that alone enables the user reasonable flexibility.
-    | review the below feature-table_.
+    | review the below s3-select-feature-table_.

 Error Handling